SCSC.uk

 3. Mapping terminology and language between safety and security

 Initial guidance documents have been prepared and we are in the process of refining them as explained here.
-We hope to publish the first one at SSS'24.
+We hope to publish our first guidance document in Autumn 2024.

 If you would like further information, please contact Stephen Bull